Remember the good ol’ days when GKP was awesome?

 Free vs. paid keyword tools: how do they compare?

-It’s quite simple, really—free keyword tools are somewhat limited compared to paid tools.
+It’s quite simple—free keyword tools are somewhat limited compared to paid tools.

 Because of this, paid tools allow you to go way deeper and do more advanced marketing research.